S. Narasinga Rao: Career

 Rao is now bestowed an honor by his being elected as a FELLOW of American Crystallographic Association.
-He has been invited to write “Living History”, for American Crystallographic Association's History website : (amercrystassn.org), which he has just completed.
-In 2017, Rao organized a special symposium in Hyderabad, India at the International Congress and General Assembly, on William Duax, who was president and then News letter editor for International Union Of Crystallography Newsletter, on the eve of his retirement from IUCR.
-This Video is on the website : amercrystalassn.org.
-Rao recently published an article on Bill Duax in “Reflexions” (ACA Newsletter on line) after Bill's retirement as CEO of ACA.
+He has been invited to write “Living History”, for American Crystallographic Association's History website, which he has just completed.
+In 2017, Rao organized a symposium in Hyderabad, India at the International Congress and General Assembly, on William Duax, who was president and then Newsletter editor for International Union Of Crystallography Newsletter, on the eve of his retirement from IUCR.
+Rao published an article on Bill Duax in “Reflexions” (ACA Newsletter on line) after Bill's retirement as CEO of ACA.
 Rao was also requested to write the last 25-year history of the Graduate College at the University of Central Oklahoma for the occasion of completion of 125 years of the university.
-Rao is retiring as CFO of ACA on December 31, 2020 after serving the association as treasurer and CFO for 35 years.
+Rao is retiring as CFO of ACA on December 31, 2020, after serving the association as treasurer and CFO for 35 years.

 Rao lives in Phoenix, Arizona with his family.